 Assisting Area Target Tracking

 Rooms and environments with more unique features and objects tend to do better in tracking and re-localization.
 In environments containing repeated structure and/or multiple instances of the same objects, tracking locations may be mistaken for one another or not be recognized.
 To accommodate spaces with less features or repetitions, we recommend adding additional features such as prominent objects or markers that can aid the tracking, or you may use the location prior for (first-time) localization.
 See the Area Target API Overview for more information.

 Reflective and transparent surfaces are commonly difficult to capture.
-If the environment possesses glass walls, glass tables, a large surface with a glossy metal with reflections, consider covering such surfaces or abstain from scanning them.
+If the environment possesses glass walls, glass tables, a large surface with a glossy metal with reflections, consider covering such surfaces or just not scan them.